-Since the National Take Back Day initiative began in 2010, Americans have turned in over 3.4 million pounds of unneeded prescription drugs at the 5,653 sites across the nation.
+During last year's National Take Back Day, Americans turned in over 220 tons of prescription drugs at the 5,653 sites across the nation.
 This initiative is operated by the DEA and is in partnership with state and local law enforcement agencies.
 It addresses vital public safety and public health issues.
 Medicines that languish in homes are highly susceptible to diversion, misuse, and abuse.
 Studies show that a majority of abused prescription drugs are obtained from family and friends.
-Additionally, Americans are now advised that their usual methods of disposing of unused medicines, such as flushing them down the toilet or throwing them in the trash, should be eliminated due to potential safety and health hazards.
+Additionally, Americans are now advised that their usual methods of disposing of unused medications, such as flushing them down the toilet or throwing them in the trash, should be eliminated due to potential safety and health hazards.

 www.dea.gov or call 1-800-882-9539

 Other sites participating in the medication disposal initiative are:

 Bolingbrook Police at 375 W. Briarcliff Road in Bolingbrook

 Mokena Police at 10907 Front Street in Mokena

 Orland Park Police at 15100 S. Ravinia Avenue and/or 10500 Orland Parkway in Orland Park